Cathy Foley

 Catherine Patricia Foley (born 10 October 1957) is an Australian physicist.
 She was the Chief Scientist of Australia from January 2021 to December 2024, before which she had been the chief scientist for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) since August 2018.

 Foley's research is in solid-state physics and its applications in superconductivity, combining material science, quantum physics, and research translation.
 In addition to her research science, she has also contributed significantly to the advancement of women in physics, and to professional scientific organisations.

 Foley and her group at CSIRO have performed pioneering work on SQUID systems for geomagnetic exploration of minerals, which were transitioned to industry and resulted in the discovery of mineral ores worth many billions of dollars.
-Upon Foley's appointment as Chief Scientist, the CSIRO stated: "Among her many achievements, her team’s breakthrough work in ‘SQUID’ systems for mineral exploration were commercialised in LANDTEM technology, which has led to mineral discoveries worth more than $6 billion.".
+Upon Foley's appointment as Chief Scientist, the CSIRO stated: "Among her many achievements, her team’s breakthrough work in ‘SQUID’ systems for mineral exploration were commercialised in LANDTEM technology, which has led to mineral discoveries worth more than $6 billion."

 Early life and education

 Catherine Patricia Foley was born on 10 October 1957 in Darlinghurst.

-She attended Macquarie University for her undergraduate degrees, studying for Diploma of Education in high school physics (1979) and a Bachelor of Science majoring in physics (1980).
+Catherine was a high school student at Santa Sabina College, Strathfield.
+She then attended Macquarie University for her undergraduate degrees, studying for Diploma of Education in high school physics (1979) and a Bachelor of Science majoring in physics (1980).
 She remained at Macquarie to do a PhD in physics (1984) investigating indium nitride, under the supervision of Trevor Tansley.
 She also spent six months on a scholarship as a research fellow, the Department of Electrical Engineering, at Oregon State University, US, in Corvallis while writing up her PhD.

 Career

+In December 2024, she was appointed to the Australian Museum Trust.